Judicial review in Canada: History

 Judicial review in Canada has its roots in the English common law system, where there are two sources of judicial review: the prerogative writs of certiorari and mandamus, and actions for damages.
 The British colonies that now form Canada were subject to administrative law from their very beginnings.
 Legal mechanisms were put into place to ensure that legislation created in the colonies was compliant with British law.
 The colonial legislatures had limited power, and the statutes that created them contained clauses which prevented them from passing laws that were non-compliant with British law.
 Judicial review of statutes passed in the colonies were carried out by the Judicial Committee of the Privy Council.
-This committee was created and obtained the power of judicial review through the Privy Council Acts of 1833 and 1844.
+This committee was created and obtained the power of judicial review through the Judicial Committee Act 1833 and the Judicial Committee Act 1844.
 The ability to review the statutes of the colonies meant that the Judicial Committee of the Privy Council became the highest appellate court for the colonies.
-The precedent of judicial review was set by the Judicial Committee, and subsequently, the Constitution Act of 1867 was drafted with a provision allowing for the courts to enforce limitations of legislative powers through judicial review.
+The precedent of judicial review was set by the Judicial Committee, and subsequently, the Constitution Act, 1867 was drafted with a provision allowing for the courts to enforce limitations of legislative powers through judicial review.

+According to Crevier v Quebec (AG), section 96 of the Constitution Act, 1867 provides the superior courts of the provinces with "inherent constitutionally protected jurisdiction to decide the vires and constitutionality of any enactment, whether federal or provincial, unless that jurisdiction is explicitly taken away within the constitutional limits."
+Administrative decision-makers are subject to judicial review, and adhere to administrative law.

-Section 101 of The Constitution Act contains the clause that gives Parliament the power to create a "General Court of Appeal for the Federated Provinces."
+Section 101 of the Constitution Act, 1867 contains the clause that gives Parliament the power to create a "General Court of Appeal for the Federated Provinces."
 There is much debate amongst scholars whether or not this clause was initially meant to replace the Judicial Committee.
-Despite the intentions of the drafters of the constitution, section 101 was used to create first the Supreme and Exchequer Courts, both of which were explicitly formed, in part, to replace the Judicial Committee.
+Despite the intentions of the drafters of the constitution, section 101 was used to create first the Supreme and Exchequer courts, both of which were explicitly formed, in part, to replace the Judicial Committee.
 In 1971, the Federal Court (composed of two divisions, the Federal Court of Appeal and the Federal Court, Trial Division) replaced the Exchequer Court of Canada.
 In 2003, the Federal Court was split into two separate courts, the Federal Court of Appeal and the Federal Court.
 The federal courts have jurisdiction over judicial review with respect to decisions of federal administrative tribunals and other matters of federal jurisdiction.

-A major change to the mechanism of judicial review was the adoption of the Canadian Charter of Rights and Freedoms in 1982.
-This firmly entrenched the mechanism of judicial review with the superior courts.
-Today, administrative tribunals are subject to the written constitutional guarantees, and superior courts, while performing judicial review, look to these issues in addition to performing statutory interpretation and applying common law precedents.